-The American singer distributed crayons and colouring books to children at the Villamor Air Base grandstand, where evacuees from eastern Leyte and Samar provinces arrive via C-130 planes.
+The Grammy-winning American singer distributed crayons and colouring books to children at the Villamor Air Base grandstand, where evacuees from eastern Leyte and Samar provinces arrived via C-130 planes.

-Social Welfare Department officer Jane Abello said Keys stayed for about half an hour to chat with evacuees.
+Social welfare department officer Jane Abello said Alicia stayed for about half an hour to chat with evacuees.

-The R&B star is back in Manila for the second time for a concert at the seaside MOA Arena.
+The RnB star is back in Manila for the second time for a concert at the seaside MOA Arena.

 The Philippine Star earlier quoted her as saying that "music has a way of lifting your spirit and that's what I hope to do for the Filipino people".